-I What is reasonable force?
+2. What is a reasonable force?

-- The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with students. - Force is usually used either to control or restrain.
-This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury. - Reasonable in the circumstances' means using no more force than is needed. - Control means either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of a classroom. - Restraint means to hold back physically or to bring a student under control.
-It is typically used in more extreme circumstances, for example when two students are fighting and refuse to separate without physical intervention. - School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the student.
+- 2.I The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with students. - 2.2 Force is usually used either to control or restrain.
+This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury. - 2.3 Reasonable in the circumstances' means using no more force than is needed. - 2.4 Control means either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of a classroom. - 2.5 Restraint means to hold back physically or to bring a student under control.
+It is typically used in more extreme circumstances, for example when two students are fighting and refuse to separate without physical intervention. - 2.6 School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the student.

-2 Who can use reasonable force?
+3. Who can use reasonable force?

-All members of school staff have a legal power to use reasonable force.
-This power applies to any member of staff at the school.
+- 3.1 All members of school staff have the legal power to use reasonable force. - 3.2 This power applies to any member of staff at the school.
 It can also apply to people whom the headteacher has temporarily put in charge of students such as unpaid volunteers or parents accompanying students on a school organised visit